-4. You may be one of the 3-4 million sitting on your lender's Standard Variable Rate, and could want to act, or perhaps feel (possibly wrongly) that you may not meet the current affordability criteria.

-5. You're a first-time buyer who has saved up a deposit, and is keen to jump onto the property ladder, and perhaps take advantage of the schemes on offer.

-6. Or you're a landlord - or prospective one - in which case it would be wise to talk to us, as so much is occurring in this sector.
+- 3. A house move may be on the cards, and you might require a larger mortgage. - 4.
+You may be one of the 3-4 million\\\ sitting on your lender's Standard Variable Rate, and could want to act, or perhaps feel (possibly wrongly) that you may not meet the current affordability criteria. - 5.
+You're a first-time buyer who has saved up a deposit, and is keen to jump onto the property ladder, and perhaps take advantage of the stamp duty changes. - 6.
+Or you're a landlord or prospective one - in which case it would be wise to talk to us, as so much is occurring in this sector.
+Talk to us to find out more.

-As you can see there are plenty of areas where we may be able to help you and that's before we even cover the importance that protection products may play for you, your partner, and your family.